Pashtuns: Linguistic origin

 Pashto is generally classified as an Eastern Iranian language.
 It shares features with the Munji language, which is the closest existing language to the extinct Bactrian, but also shares features with the Sogdian language, as well as Khwarezmian, Shughni, Sanglechi, and Khotanese Saka.

 It is suggested by some that Pashto may have originated in the Badakhshan region and is connected to a Saka language akin to Khotanese.
 In fact major linguist Georg Morgenstierne has described Pashto as a Saka dialect and many others have observed the similarities between Pashto and other Saka languages as well, suggesting that the original Pashto speakers might have been a Saka group.
-Furthemore Pashto and Ossetian, another Scythian-descending language, share cognates in their vocabulary which other Eastern Iranian languages lack Cheung suggests a common isogloss between Pashto and Ossetian which he explains by an undocumented Saka dialect being spoken close to reconstructed Old Pashto which was likely spoken north of the Oxus at that time.
+Furthermore, Pashto and Ossetian, another Scythian-descending language, share cognates in their vocabulary which other Eastern Iranian languages lack Cheung suggests a common isogloss between Pashto and Ossetian which he explains by an undocumented Saka dialect being spoken close to reconstructed Old Pashto which was likely spoken north of the Oxus at that time.
 Others however have suggested a much older Iranic ancestor given the affinity to Old Avestan.

-Hephthalite (White Hun) theory

-Yu.
-V. Gankovsky, a Soviet historian proposes an Ephthalite origin for the Pashtuns:
+Diverse origin

+According to one school of thought, Pashtun are descended from a variety of ethnicities, including Persians, Greeks, Turks, Arabs, Bactrians, Dards, Scythians, Tartars, Huns (Hephthalites), Mongols, Moghals (Mughals), and anyone else who has crossed the region where these Pashtun live.
+Unexpectedly, this includes alleged ties of Israelite descent.

+Some Pashtun tribes claim descent from Arabs, including some claiming to be Sayyids.